Pradyuman7/Toast-For-Java/README.md

 </p>

 <p align="center">
-  A java class that can be used for Toast like popup messages in simple Java applications
+  A Java class that can be used for :bread: like popup messages in simple Java applications.
 </p>

 ## Usage